In This Article

 - Enterprise: $35 / User / Month

-Challenges With Cloud Storage in Law Firm
+Challenges with Cloud Storage in a Law Firm

 Cloud storage is secure, cost-effective and easy to implement.
 Even so, they come with challenges and drawbacks for firms larger than three or so people.
-Consider these limitations and drawbacks when evaluating cloud storage for your firm.

 Document Management Systems for Law Firms